Is there ever a right time to get on the front foot and challenge your competitors by name?

 - They position themselves as the ones to whom the baton should be passed – the next generation brand that deserves to take over from the old ways of doing things.

-Interestingly, Motorola have combined approaches 1 and 3.
-Their pitch essentially is that consumers are no longer getting the phones they deserve when they upgrade and that, for this upgrade cycle at least, consumers should advocate for greater change by switching.
+Interestingly, Motorola combined approaches 1 and 3.
+Their pitch essentially was that consumers were no longer getting the phones they deserved when they upgraded and that, for this upgrade cycle at least, consumers should advocate for greater change by switching.

 Four occasions to pull the gloves off

-When might a brand openly look to name and shame others?
+When might a brand openly look to name and blame others?
+Here are some suggestions on when being a challenger makes real sense.

 - You want to make them look less appealing – one of the most effective strategies that challenger brands can use is to make the more dominant players look joyless.
 Here, challenger brands use their informality and cheekiness to call out bigger players as lacking humour and/or humanity.
 This is an effective approach for brands that are personality-driven and that are looking to pressure a monolith.
 This is all about: ‘We are what you see.
 Look at them.
 How can you trust a brand that seems so faceless?’